 You cannot tow a trailer or caravan, and must not use a mobile phone (hands free or hand held) at any time when driving.

-Your supervising driver needs to have a full (non-probationary) car licence (held for two years) and must have a BAC (Blood Alcohol Concentration) less than .05.
+Your supervising driver needs to have a full (non-probationary) car licence and must have a BAC (Blood Alcohol Concentration) less than .05.